 We empirically study this example by comparing the solutions to four different implementations: \begin{enumerate} \item the PCA decomposition solved with a Singular Value Decomposition.
 For this example, we rely on the \textit{scikit-learn}~\citep{scikit-learn} implementation: \url{https://scikit-learn.org/1.6/modules/generated/sklearn.decomposition.PCA.html}. \item the PCA decomposition implemented with a linear autoencoder and a covariance minimization objective.
-This approach is similar to~\cite{mialon2022vcreg} but without their variance regularization term. \item the PCA decomposition implemented with a linear autoencoder and our standardized adversarial objective with linear dependency predictors. \item the PICA decomposition implemented with a linear autoencoder and our standardized adversarial objective with nonlinear dependency predictors. \end{enumerate}
+This approach is similar to~\cite{mialon2022vcreg} but without their variance regularization term. \item the PCA decomposition implemented with a linear autoencoder and our standardized adversarial objective with linear dependency predictors. \item the PICA decomposition implemented with a linear autoencoder and our standardized adversarial objective with nonlinear dependency predictors and probe networks. \end{enumerate}

 \paragraph{Implementation details.} We train methods (2) to (4) for 5000 steps.
-We generate 512 observations $\rvx$ by sampling from the uniform latent factors $\rvv$ at every iteration.
+We generate 512 observations $\rmX$ by sampling from the uniform latent factors $\rvv$ at every iteration.
 The encoder is implemented with a projection $\mW^T \in \mathbb{R}^{3 \times 2}$ and the decoder uses the same matrix $\mW$.
-The autoencoders and dependency predictors are trained with the Adam optimizer, with learning rates of respectively $5 \cdot 10^{-3}$ and $2 \cdot 10^{-2}$.
-The training steps ratios are set to $k=16$.
+The autoencoders and dependence branch are trained using the Adam optimizer, with learning rates of $5 \cdot 10^{-3}$ and $2 \cdot 10^{-2}$, respectively.
+The training step ratio is set to $k=16$.
 The covariance/dependence minimization loss coefficients are set to $\lambda=1$, while the reconstruction loss coefficient is set to 0.02.
-This weighting strategy aims to push the method not to compromise the covariance/dependence for a decreased reconstruction error.
+This weighting strategy aims to prevent the method from compromising covariance/dependence in pursuit of a decreased reconstruction error.

-The PCA implementations from (1), (2) and (3) find respectively:
+The PCA implementations from (1), (2), and (3) find, respectively: